EmeraldCHEN/JavaScript-Closures-I/README.md

 In JavaScript, a function always has access to the context in which it was created.
 This is called closure.

+A closure is a function having access to the parent scope, even after the parent function has closed.

 Global variable  VS  Local variable